pachyderm/docs/content/2.3.x/reference/pachctl/pachctl_subscribe.md

+---
+# metadata #
-## pachctl subscribe
+title:  pachctl subscribe

-Wait for notifications of changes to a Pachyderm resource.
+description: "Wait for notifications of changes to a Pachyderm resource."
+date:  2022-10-11T14:56:32-04:00
+---

 ### Synopsis